ISUgenomics/scinet-workbooks-devel/workbooks/_bioinformatics/resources/databases.md

 - enables **population genetics**, constraint metrics (e.g., pLI, LOEUF)
 - used for **annotating VCFs** with population frequency data

+Tools such as `VEP`, `ANNOVAR`, `SnpEff`, and `bcftools` use gnomAD to annotate variants with allele frequencies across populations, helping to filter out common variants in rare disease and cancer studies.
 </div>

 {% include accordion title="Limitations" class=" " controls="gnomad-3" icon=false %}